Please send appeals to:

 New York, NY 10016

 Imprisoned: November 18, 1997

-State Security officers in Aguada de Pasajeros detained and jailed Arévalo Padrón, a correspondent with the Línea Sur Press news agency in Cienfuegos Province.
-He had been sentenced to six years in prison on October 31, 1997, by the Provincial Chamber of the Court of Aguada de Pasajeros, after being convicted of a "lack of respect" for President Fidel Castro and Carlos Lage, a member of the Cuban State Council.
-The conviction stems from a story Arévalo Padrón published on the Internet, reporting that a helicopter transported meat from a farm in Aguada de Pasajeros to Havana for Cuba's political elite, despite the fact that the people of Aguada de Pasajeros did not have enough to eat.
+Aguada de Pasajeros state security officers detained and jailed Arévalo Padrón, a correspondent with the Línea Sur Press news agency in the province of Cienfuegos.
+He had previously been sentenced to six years in prison on October 31, 1997, by the provincial chamber of the court of Aguada de Pasajeros, a town in Cienfuegos.
+Arévalo Padrón was convicted on the charge of “lack of respect” for President Fidel Castro and Carlos Lage, a member of the Cuban State Council.
+The conviction stemmed from an article by Arévalo Padrón in which he reported that a helicopter had transported meat from a farm in Aguada de Pasajeros to Communist party officials in Havana, even though ordinary people in Aguada de Pasajeros did not have enough to eat.

-Arévalo Padrón is serving his sentence in Ariza Prison in Cienfuegos, where he shares a filthy cell with common criminals.
-On November 28, 1997, an Aguada de Pasajeros court rejected Arévalo Padrón's petition to review the conviction.
-On December 19, 1997, CPJ wrote to Cuban authorities inquiring about Arévalo Padrón's legal status.
-On January 20, 1998, CPJ again wrote to Cuban authorities, asking for Arévalo Padrón's release.
+Arévalo Padrón is serving his sentence in Ariza prison in Cienfuegos, where he shares a crowded and filthy cell.
+On November 28, 1997, the Aguada de Pasajeros court rejected Arévalo Padrón’s petition to review the conviction.

 Manuel Antonio González Castellanos, CubaPress